meow-edit/meow/README.md

 `meow-visit` Search regexp and mark it with selection of type `visit`.
 Use `negative-argument` for backward searching.
 The search history will be recorded, and use `meow-pop-search` to pop the recent one.

-`meow-search` Search for the next occur, the searching direction is based on the direction of selection. (use `meow-reverse` to reverse the direction)
+`meow-search` Search for the next occurence, the searching direction is based on the direction of selection. (use `meow-reverse` to reverse the direction)

 <details>
     <summary>This GIF shows the usage of VISIT and SEARCH</summary>